HolgerHees/cloudsync/README.md

 Other compareable backup solution like [duplicity](http://duplicity.nongnu.org) are uploading one big encrypted 'base' archive with additional delta archive files.
 After some month you must upload a new fresh 'base' archive to avoid hundred of delta files.
 This is problematically for private async dsl connections.
 To solve this issues each file is encrypted and uploaded separately.

-To give you a first impression you should take a look at [these screenshot](https://github.com/HolgerHees/cloudsync/wiki/Home).
+To get a first impression you should take a look at [these screenshot](https://github.com/HolgerHees/cloudsync/wiki/Home).

 The encryption is based on OpenPGP with AES 256 and a passphrase.
 It is possible to decrypt uploaded files with a normal OpenPGP compatible tool like 'gpg' or 'gpg2'.